nkarasiak/MuseoToolBox/README.md

 -  [museotoolbox.cross_validation](https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.cross_validation.html#module-museotoolbox.cross_validation)
     - Create validation/training sets from vector, and cross-validation compatible with Scikit-Learn GridSearchCV.
 The aim is here to **promote the spatial cross-validation** in order to better estimate a model (with a lower spatial auto-correlation overestimation).
 - [museotoolbox.processing](https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.processing.html)
+  - [RasterMath](https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html), allows you to apply any of your array-compatible function on your raster and save it.
+Just load RasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), compute modal value...
+RasterMath reads and writes a raster block per block to avoid loading the full image in memory.
+It is compatible with every python function (including numpy) as the first and only argument RasterMath needs on your function is an array.
   - Extract bands values from vector ROI (polygons/points) (function : [extract_ROI](https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.extract_ROI.html#museotoolbox.processing.extract_ROI))
-  - [RasterMath](https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html), allows you to do some math on your raster and save it.
-Just load RasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), modal value, mean...
-RasterMath read and write block per block to avoid loading the full image in memory.
-It is compatible with every python function (including numpy) as the first and only argument needed is an array.
 - AI based on Scikit-Learn.
 [SuperLearner](https://museotoolbox.readthedocs.io/en/latest/modules/ai/museotoolbox.ai.SuperLearner.html#museotoolbox.ai.SuperLearner) simplifies the use of cross-validation by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
 It also eases the way to predict a raster (just give the raster name and the model).

 ## That seems cool, but is there some help to use this ?
 I imagined MuseoToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : [a complete documentation with a lot of examples is available on readthedocs](https://museotoolbox.readthedocs.org/).